Minimax Filtering via Relations between Information and Estimation: Introduction

-Recent relations between information and estimation have shown fundamental links between the causal estimation error and information theoretic quantities.
-In \cite{duncan70}, Duncan showed that causal estimation error of an additive white Gaussian noise(AWGN) corrupted signal is equal to the mutual information between the input and output processes divided by signal-to-noise ratio.
-In \cite{weissman10}, Weissman extended the result to the scenario of mismatched estimation, where the estimator assumes that the input signal is governed by a law $Q$ while its true law is $P$.
-In this case, the cost of mismatch, which is half the difference between the mismatched causal estimation error and the optimal (non-mismatched) causal estimation error, is given by the relative entropy between the laws of output processes when the input processes have laws $P$ and $Q$, respectively.
-In \cite{atar12}, Atar et. al. showed that similar information-estimation relations exist in the Poisson channel for both mismatched and non-mismatched settings.
+Recent work on relations between information and estimation has shown fundamental links between the causal estimation error and information theoretic quantities.
+In \cite{duncan70}, Duncan showed that causal estimation error of an additive white Gaussian noise (AWGN) corrupted signal is equal to the mutual information between the input and output processes divided by the signal-to-noise ratio.
+In \cite{weissman10}, Weissman extended the result to the case of mismatched estimation, where the estimator assumes that the input signal is governed by a law $Q$ while its true law is $P$.
+In this case, the cost of mismatch, which is half the difference between the mismatched causal estimation error and the optimum (non-mismatched) causal estimation error, is given by the relative entropy between the laws of output processes when the input processes have laws $P$ and $Q$, respectively.
+In \cite{atar12}, Atar and Weissman showed that parallel information-estimation relations exist in the Poisson channel for both mismatched and non-mismatched settings.

 In this paper, we investigate the continuous-time causal estimation problem.
-We assume that the input process is governed by a probability law from a known uncertainty class $\mathP$ where the estimator does not know the true law.
-In particular, suppose that the input process is governed by law $P_{\theta}\in\mathP$, where $\theta\in\Theta$ and $\Theta$ is the uncertainty set known to decoder.
-In this setting, it is natural to consider the minimax estimator which minimizes the worst case regret, where regret is defined as the difference between the causal estimation error of the estimator and that of the optimal estimator.
-One of the main contributions of this paper is characterizing the minimax estimator, showing that it is in fact a Bayesian estimator under a distribution which is the capacity-achieving mixture of distributions associated with the channel whose input is a source in the uncertainty set.
+We assume that the input process is governed by a probability law from a known uncertainty class $\mathP$ although the estimator does not know the true law.
+In particular, suppose that the input process is governed by a law $P_{\theta}\in\mathP$, where $\theta\in\Lambda$ and $\Lambda$ is the uncertainty set known to the decoder.
+In this setting, it is natural to consider the minimax estimator which minimizes the worst case regret, where regret is defined as the difference between the causal estimation error of the estimator and that of the optimum estimator.
+If there is a minimum achieving estimator, we will call it a \emph{minimax estimator} or minimax filter.
+One of the main contributions of this paper is characterizing the minimax estimator, showing that it is in fact a Bayesian estimator under the distribution which is the capacity-achieving mixture of distributions associated with the channel whose input is a source in the uncertainty set.